fptbb/agate/README.md

 ## Features & Customizations

-Here's a summary of what makes Fp OS unique:
+Here's a summary of what makes Agate unique:

 ### Branding
-*   **KDE "About System":** Displays "Fp OS - Bazzite Edition" with a custom logo and a link to the project website (configured in `system_files/etc/xdg/kcm-about-distrorc`).
 *   **Wallpapers:** Custom default desktop and lockscreen wallpapers are included.
 *   **MOTD:** A custom "Message of the Day" is shown in the terminal.
-*   **OS Info:** The `/usr/lib/os-release` file is updated with Fp OS branding.
+*   **OS Info:** The `/usr/lib/os-release` file is updated with Agate branding.

 ### System-Level Changes & Additions
 *   **Google Account Fix:** The KDE Google Account provider is modified to improve Google Drive integration.